polkadot-js/docs/docs/api-contract/start/contract.read.md

 Contract queries are executed on any contract message as a dry run, therefore not consuming any real value from the account.
 Under the hood `.query.<messageName>` is using the `api.rpc.contracts.call` API on the contracts pallet to retrieve a result.
 It is useful because it encodes the message using the selector and the input values to allow execution in the contract environment.
+We would get the value of an [incrementer contract](https://github.com/paritytech/ink/blob/master/examples/incrementer/lib.rs) like so:

 ```javascript